317 Baronne St

 Join us as we trace the foundations of American jurisprudence and the development of American law from its revolutionary foundation to current times by analyzing select U.S. Supreme Court cases in their historic context.
 This course sets the stage for a thorough understanding of the historic basis for American law.
 You will examine significant events in American history by reviewing the major U.S. Supreme Court cases that advanced or held in abeyance the tide of changing times.
-The class includes a field trip to the National Constitutional Center in Philadelphia.

 What will I learn?